JarbasHiveMind/HiveMind-community-docs/docs/hive.md

 `SHARED_BUS` is single hop and flows from `slave -> master`

-the master passively monitors everything going on the slave `mycroft-core` instance's `messagebus`
+the master passively monitors everything going on the slave `ovos-core` instance's `messagebus`

-`SHARED_BUS` needs to be explicitly enabled in the slave device configuration, by default the `mycroft-core` bus is not shared
+`SHARED_BUS` needs to be explicitly enabled in the slave device configuration, by default the `ovos-core` bus is not shared

 in the case of terminals, messages of the type `BUS` are injected in their master, these will also be forwarded as `SHARED_BUS` to the next master